Edit

 Digital forensics is a science that addresses the recovery and investigation of digital data to support criminal investigations or civil proceedings.
 Computer forensics is a branch of digital forensics that captures and analyzes data from computers, VMs, and digital storage media.

-Companies must guarantee that the digital evidence they provide in response to legal requests demonstrates a valid CoC throughout the evidence acquisition, preservation, and access process.
+Companies must guarantee that the digital evidence they provide in response to legal requests demonstrates a valid chain of custody throughout the stages of evidence acquisition, preservation, and access.

 Potential use cases

-• A company's Security Operation Center team can implement this technical solution to support a valid CoC for digital evidence.
+• A company's SOC team can implement this technical solution to support a valid chain of custody for digital evidence.

-• Investigators can attach disk copies that are obtained with this technique on a computer dedicated to forensic analysis.
+• Investigators can attach disk copies that are obtained by using this technique on a computer that's dedicated to forensic analysis.
 They can attach the disk copies without powering on or accessing the original source VM.

-If it's necessary to submit the proposed solution to a regulatory compliance validation process, consider the materials in the considerations section during the CoC solution validation process.
+If it's necessary to submit the proposed solution to a regulatory compliance validation process, consider the materials in the considerations section during the chain of custody solution validation process.

 Note

-You should involve your legal department in the process of validation.
+You should include your legal department in the validation process.

 Considerations